WordPress/gutenberg/docs/extensibility.md

 It is also possible to modify the behavior of existing blocks or even remove them completely using filters.

-Learn more in the [Extending Blocks](./extensibility/extending-blocks) documentation.
+Learn more in the [Extending Blocks](./extensibility/extending-blocks) section.

 ## Extending the Editor UI

 Extending the editor UI can be accomplished with the `registerPlugin` API, allowing you to define all your plugin's UI elements in one place.

-Refer to the [Plugins](https://github.com/WordPress/gutenberg/blob/master/plugins/README.md) and [Edit Post](https://github.com/WordPress/gutenberg/blob/master/edit-post/README.md) documentation for more information.
+Refer to the [Plugins](https://github.com/WordPress/gutenberg/blob/master/plugins/README.md) and [Edit Post](https://github.com/WordPress/gutenberg/blob/master/edit-post/README.md) section for more information.

 ## Meta Boxes

-**Converting PHP meta boxes to blocks is highly encouraged!**
+**Porting PHP meta boxes to blocks is highly encouraged!**

 Discover how [Meta Box](./extensibility/meta-box) support works in Gutenberg.